staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-product-access.md

 As a Team Admin, you can manage [Enterprise solutions](https://www.postman.com/pricing/#enterprise-solutions) for your team: [Internal API Management](#internal-api-management-solution) and [API Test Automation](#api-test-automation-solution).
 Adding users to a solution can give them more permissions within your team and access to more features.

-> Adding users to a solution purchases more licenses for that solution.
+> [Auto-Flex](/docs/billing/billing/#using-auto-flex) enables your team to add users to solutions without having to pay upfront.
 Learn more about [managing Enterprise solutions licenses](/docs/billing/billing/#manage-enterprise-solutions-licenses).

 To add users to a solution, do the following:

 1. Select **Team** in the Postman header, then select **Team Settings**.
-1. Select **Product access**.
+2. Select **Product access**.
-1. Select the Enterprise solution you'd like to manage: **Internal API Management** or **API Test Automation**.
+3. Select the Enterprise solution you'd like to manage: **Internal API Management** or **API Test Automation**.
-1. To add team members to a solution, select **Add Members**.
+4. To add team members to a solution, select **Add Members**.
 To invite a user outside of the team, select **Invite members** and a new window will appear.

     <img alt="Add team members to Enterprise solutions" src="https://assets.postman.com/postman-docs/v10/enterprise-solutions-add-members-v10-23-1.jpg"/>

-1. If you select **Add members**, select team members you'd like to add to the solution, then select **Add Members**.
+5. If you select **Add members**, select team members you'd like to add to the solution, then select **Add Members**.
 If you select **Invite members**, select users from the dropdown list or enter the users' email addresses the **Invite by email** text box, assign them a role in the **Roles** dropdown list, then select **Send Invite**.
 An invitation email will be sent to the user.

 ### Internal API Management solution